Financial Aid FAQs

 If you withdraw from all courses in a given term, your aid must be recalculated to determine your eligible portion.
 In most cases, the student will owe NECC a bill if they completely withdraw from all courses in a given term.
 View NECC’s refund policy is available online.

 In addition, when you withdraw from a course, it counts against your completion rate.
 If your completion rate drops below 67 percent, you will not be eligible for financial aid until your completion rate returns above 67 percent.
-Our full policy regarding Satisfactory Academic Policy (SAP) and completion rates is available online.
+Our full policy regarding Academic Standards and Progress is available online.

 Will I Receive Financial Aid If I Repeat a Course?

 Yes, one time.
 After you have earned credit in a course, you can retake it one time and receive financial aid.
 If you did not earn credit in the course, you can retake it as many times as you wish, provided you follow the Academic Repeat Policy:

 Students are allowed to take any credit bearing course a maximum of two times.
 Under special circumstances, students may request to take a course a third time.
 In order to take a course a third time, students would need to meet with their faculty advisor or academic advisor to develop a plan designed to assist them in successfully completing the course.
 Taking a course a fourth time would need the approval of the Dean of the Academic Area responsible for the course.
 All grades will appear on the student’s transcript, but only the highest grade will be used in calculating the Cumulative Quality Point Average.

 Will Financial Aid Pay for My Health Insurance?